smaclell/smaclell.github.io/_drafts/essential-configuration.md

 The best way to reduce your configuration is to remove as many options as possible.
 To have only the essential configuration then you must have the absolute minimum required for your application.
 How can you eliminate unnecessary configuration?
-I think there are many ways to do so that might be useful when considering your application.
+I think there are many ways to do so which might be useful depending on your context.

 **Do all clients have the same value for a setting?** It is a constant in disguise and should be treated like one.
 Use the value and remove the setting.